calebfavor/raildocs/pages/programming-guides/package-development-workflow.md

 1. Copy/download the laravel-package-template repository in to your folder: https://github.com/railroadmedia/laravel-package-template
 1. Change composer.json to fit your needs
 1. Setup your service provider
-1. Run: composer install inside your package folder
+1. Run *composer install* inside your package folder (if nothing happens you may need to run *composer update*)
-    * You should see a message that mentions symlinking your local package development directory (the one that you just made)
+    * You should see a message that mentions symlinking your local package development directory (the one that you just made) like this: `  - Installing my-namespace/my-package-1 (dev-my-package-1): Symlinking from ../packages/my-namespace/my-package`
+`

 ### In your main applications' config/app.php file add your package's...